giant-consortium/cookbook/post_gwas_checks.md

         WHR.log
         <pipeline output>
 ```
-- Logs for each GWAS are saved as <GWAS_NAME>.log in its output folder.
+- Logs for each GWAS are saved as <GWAS_NAME>.log in its output folder
-- The parameters used for each GWAS are saved as <GWAS_NAME>_parameters.txt.
+- The parameters used for each GWAS are saved as <GWAS_NAME>_parameters.txt
-- The pipeline output is fully contained within the GWAS-specific folder.
+- The pipeline output is fully contained within the GWAS-specific folder